Sid Meier’s Alpha Centauri ★★

 I’ve found myself actively avoiding war in SMAC simply because it was too click-intensive.
 Or rather, keyboard-intensive as the mouse is completely inadequate at handling the game.
 Managing thirty cities and terraforming every tile four times over is already tiring enough before troops, crawlers and PSI get into the picture.
 The unit workshop, which allows you to customize your units, adds an even larger workload on the player.

 It’s particularly painful because these are some of the most interesting features of the game, and they are all buried under micromanagement and balance issues.
-Optimal terraforming requires moving around dozens of units while “population booms” renders careful planning obsolete.
+Optimal terraforming requires moving around dozens of units while “population booms” render careful planning obsolete.

 A NEW GAME